stackitcloud/stackit-cli/docs/stackit_beta_kms_key_restore.md

 ### Examples

 ```
-  Restore a KMS key "my-key-id" inside the key ring "my-key-ring-id" that was scheduled for deletion.
+  Restore a KMS key "my-key-id" inside the key ring "my-keyring-id" that was scheduled for deletion.
-  $ stackit beta kms keyring restore "my-key-id" --key-ring-id "my-key-ring-id"
+  $ stackit beta kms keyring restore "my-key-id" --keyring-id "my-keyring-id"
 ```

 ### Options

 ```
   -h, --help                Help for "stackit beta kms key restore"
-      --key-ring-id string   ID of the KMS Key Ring where the Key is stored
+      --keyring-id string   ID of the KMS Key Ring where the Key is stored
 ```

 ### Options inherited from parent commands